-In the first week of February, over 25,000 flights were canceled, according to data from air travel intelligence firm OAG.
+In the first week of February, over 25,000 flights were cancelled, according to data from air travel intelligence firm OAG.
 The firm stated that over thirty airlines had suspended services to China, which reaches a combined 8,000 seats per week.

 In 2003, airlines had faced a similar crisis with the outbreak of SARS, which cost Asia Pacific carriers around $6 billion in revenue, according to the International Air Transport Authority (IATA).
-Ivan Su, an analyst with financial services firm Morningstar predicts that the coronavirus would surpass the $7 billion SARS hit.
+Ivan Su, an analyst with financial services firm Morningstar, predicts that the coronavirus would surpass the $7 billion SARS hit.

-Lin stated that Mainland Chinese airlines, such as state-owned carriers Air China and China Southern Airlines, among others felt the most impact.
+Lin stated that Mainland Chinese airlines, such as state-owned carriers Air China and China Southern Airlines, felt the most impact.
 The cutbacks also affected privately-owned peers, including Hainan Airlines.
 He also forecasted that Taiwan’s airlines and Hong Kong-based Cathay Pacific would be hit hard because of their dependence on China flights.

 In a research note, Moody’s Investors Service said that losses this year could further increase if the virus spread more outside China.
 Lin stated that airlines would cope with losses by cutting costs, including non-paid leave for employees.
 He also expects a V-shaped recovery from the coronavirus slump.
 Head of Asia at OAG, Mayur Patel, stated that air services would quickly return after the virus had been contained and demand would rapidly follow.